-Dwindling retirement incomes and longer lifespans are sending some seniors to live in their adult children’s homes.
+Dwindling retirement incomes and longer lifespans are sending some seniors to live in adult children’s homes.
 Moving in Mom or Dad may feel like the right thing to do in your heart.
 However, moving your parent into your home means everyone has to prepare for the emotional and financial impact.
 Here are three financial details to plan and budget for as you transition your parents into your home.

 Budget for increased expenses

 Discuss financial expectations upfront.
 Decide how much you and your parent can and will contribute to living expenses.
 Anticipate higher expenses such as groceries and increased utility costs, among other costs.
 Need to drive Dad or Mom to the doctor or around town?
 Add more gas money to your budget to cover extra trips.
 Jot down a list of monthly, quarterly and annual expenses.
 Then create a newly merged household budget.